 Hanshi Kim built his school to offer a serious, yet friendly, atmosphere for his students.
 JTR jujutsu is not a program for competition and instead helps students focus on actual self-defense.
-Character is essential to this martial art.
+The character is essential to this martial art.
 Egos and disrespect are left at the door, humility is essential, and the only competitiveness permitted is internal to each student -- as each strives to learn more, to improve, and to refine the practice.
-Hanshi Kim approached his students as if they were family, while yet always pushing them to comprehend the seriousness of every technique taught, and to treat both their fellow students and the art itself with the utmost respect.
+Hanshi Kim approached his students as if they were family, while yet always pushing them to comprehend the seriousness of every technique taught and to treat both their fellow students and the art itself with the utmost respect.

 This style employs two main types of sparring: “appointment” sparring and free-style sparring.
 Appointment sparring -- in which the training partner knows ahead of time what techniques will be applied -- allows students to practice techniques safely and repeatedly, helping them learn such moves at the level of muscle memory while protecting their partners from injury.
-Free-style sparring is a higher-level approach, in which techniques are applied on a more improvisational basis, without partner foreknowledge.
-Strikes are still not landed with power, but such drills obviously demand more care and precision from both parties than appointment sparring -- not least in that one’s training partner may need to perform breakfalls in order to avoid injury.
+Freestyle sparring is a higher-level approach, in which techniques are applied on a more improvisational basis, without partner foreknowledge.
+Strikes are still not landed with power, but such drills demand more care and precision from both parties than appointment sparring -- not least in that one’s training partner may need to perform to avoid injury.
 Training partners will also sometimes wear limited protective gear, depending upon the circumstances.
-Safety is of great importance in our dojo, this is not a “combat sport,” we do not compete, certain techniques are not allowed even in free-sparring, and while carefully-overseen sparring can be a powerful training tool, it is not the main focus of our program.
-Our martial art has been enriched by Hanshi Kim’s mastery of Hapkido and honed with the assistance of limited sparring drills, but Jigo Tensin-Ryu jujustu is a traditional self-defense art that descends directly from the lineage founded by Fujita Chosuke Fumoto Norisada in the first years of the 19th Century by combining elements of the Yoshin Ryu and Kasahara Ryu jujutsu lineages.
+Safety is of great importance in our dojo, this is not a “combat sport,” we do not compete, specific techniques are not allowed even in free-sparring, and while carefully-overseen sparring can be a powerful training tool, it is not the primary focus of our program.
+Our martial art has been enriched by Hanshi Kim’s mastery of Hapkido and honed with the assistance of limited sparring drills, but Jigo Tensin-Ryu jujutsu is a traditional self-defense art that descends directly from the lineage founded by Fujita Chosuke Fumoto Norisada in the first years of the 19th Century by combining elements of the Yoshin Ryu and Kasahara Ryu jujutsu lineages.